agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 growth.

-**re-write Claim**: It is not possible to find words such as "economy" or "economic" or "gdp" or "gdp per capita" in important documents of GiveWell
+**re-write Claim**: It is not possible to find words such as "economy" or "economic" or "GDP" or "GDP per capita" in many documents of GiveWell.

 **Example-sub**: